citation-js/plugin-zotero-translation-server/README.md

 This is a Citation.js plugin for [Zotero Translation Server](https://github.com/zotero/translation-server) instances.
-The default instance if `http://localhost:1969` but that can be configured like this:
+The default instance is `http://localhost:1969` but that can be configured like this:

 ```js
 const { plugins } = require('@citation-js/core')